skycoin/viscript/notes/im_bits.md

-the hypervisor will process the commands for display and controlling display the hyper visor will send input messages to the process/task the process/task will send draw messages back to the hypervisor the hypervisor terminal object will receive the messages from hypervisor, and will have a draw method and will import the opengl the process/task will import a gui library, that wraps the operations through the length prefixed message channel
+the hypervisor will process the commands for display and controlling display the hyper visor will send input messages to the task the task will send draw messages back to the hypervisor the hypervisor terminal object will receive the messages from hypervisor, and will have a draw method and will import the opengl the task will import a gui library, that wraps the operations through the length prefixed message channel